nikolaevra/finance-inbox/backend/README.md

 ./run.sh
 ```

-This script will:
-- ✅ Start PostgreSQL automatically
-- ✅ Create the database if it doesn't exist
-- ✅ Run database migrations
-- ✅ Start the FastAPI server on http://localhost:8000
+This script will start the FastAPI server on http://localhost:8000 using your
+Supabase configuration.

 ### Option 2: Manual Startup
 ```bash